-Steven Larson, M.D., MPH, currently serves as president of the California Medical Association (CMA) and is a delegate to the American Medical Association (AMA), serving as vice chair of the Pacific Rim Delegation.
+Steven Larson, M.D., MPH, is the immediate past president of the California Medical Association (CMA) and is a delegate to the American Medical Association (AMA), serving as vice chair of the Pacific Rim Delegation.

 Dr. Larson is also the current chief executive officer and chairman of the board of Riverside Medical Clinic, a multi-specialty medical group in Riverside.
 He has been affiliated with Riverside Medical Clinic since coming to Riverside in 1980.